 Postdoctoral training at the Yale Center for Medical Informatics (YCMI) focuses on the creative use of computers in support of clinical medicine, biomedical research, and medical education.
 Fellowships are sponsored by the National Library of Medicine (NLM).
 Fellows engage in a variety of projects and attend courses, discussion groups, and seminars.
 Fellows may also help teach seminars and participate in academic computing activities within the medical center.
 The goal of the fellowship is to provide fellows with a range of experiences that will prepare them for a career based wholly or in part in Biomedical Informatics.
 The NLM expects post doctoral clinicians to obtain a masters degree during their fellowship.
 Yale offers a Master of Health Science (MHS) with a clincial informatics focus and a Master of Computational Biology and Bioinformatics, further described below.

-There are two general areas for our postdoctoral training:
+There are three general areas for our postdoctoral training:

 Examples that illustrate each area can be found in the section which describes projects that previous fellows have carried out.
 We are also interested in helping provide each fellow as much integrated training in these areas as possible.
 We feel that it is extremely important for fellows working in each of these areas interact with one another.
 There are many common research themes that underlie all areas of Biomedical Informatics.
 In addition, research projects will increasingly involve several of these areas, as diverse types of data need to be integrated to fully understand biomedical phenomena.
 We anticipate that informatics researchers in all of these areas will be collaborating with each other on research, teaching, and other institutional initiatives throughout their careers.
 As a result, our training program emphasizes the interaction and interchange between fellows working in all areas of biomedical informatics.
 Information about other informatics training programs funded by the National Library of Medicine can be found at this NLM link.
 Note: In addition to the YCMI's postdoctoral training program described in this section, the Center is also centrally involved in Yale's interdepartmental PhD program in Computational Biology and Bioinformatics.